RadioactiveScandium/Digital-Logic-Design/README.txt

 # Logic-Design
-Digital logic implementation and verification through Verilog/SV
+Digital logic implementation and verification using Verilog/SV

 This repository is meant for logic design and verification, starting from the simplest of blocks such as a half adder, all the way to FSMs.